 Other factors, such as medical skin conditions, allergens, and certain medications, can also contribute to dry, cracking skin.

-10 Natural Remedies for Dry Hands
+10 Natural Remedies to Prevent Dry Hands

 If your hands are suffering, try these home treatments for dry hands to make them more comfortable.
 Or learn how to improve your skin texture to prevent cracked skin.

 1. Avoid Soap If You Can